 - Hay fever.
 Early research suggests that taking MSM (OptiMSM 650 mg) by mouth for 30 days can relieve some symptoms of hay fever.

 - Muscle damage caused by exercise.
-Evidence for using MSM to reduce muscle damage caused by exercise is unclear.
-Some research shows that taking MSM daily beginning 10 days before a 14-km running exercise can help reduce muscle damage.
-But other research shows that taking MSM daily beginning 21 days before a 13.1-mile running exercise does not help to reduce muscle damage.
+Some research shows that taking MSM daily beginning 10 days before a running exercise can help reduce muscle damage.
+But other research shows that it doesn't reduce muscle damage.

-- Rosacea.
+- A skin condition that causes redness on the face (rosacea).
 Research shows that applying an MSM cream to the skin twice daily for one month can improve redness and other symptoms of rosacea.

 - Autoimmune disorders.